Fox Harbour, Newfoundland and Labrador: Education

 The first school established in Fox Harbour was in 1848.
 St. Regis was built in 1946 and expanded in 1956.
 High school students were initially schooled at Laval High School in Placentia.
 When St. Anne's Academy was opened, the high school students from St. Regis moved from Laval to St. Anne's which was closer to home.
 However, in the early 1990s St. Regis closed its doors and all students are now bused to St. Anne's Academy from kindergarten to grade six, and Laval from grade seven to grade twelve.

 The Fox Harbour Festival

 In 1993 Fox Harbour had its first festival.
 It has been held every year since then.
 The festival is held in the last weekend of July.

 It commences with a cemetery mass followed by a garden party on the Sunday previous to the festival week.
 During the following week many events are held, including dances for adults and children, and a concert.
-On Saturday, there is a softball tournament; all residents over the age of 30 are invited to participate (usually in four teams).
+On Saturday, there is a softball tournament; all residents and visitors are invited to participate (usually in four teams).
 The turnout is good and the games are lively.
 Following the softball game a dance is held that night.
 On Sunday afternoon, a local variety show is held that includes all the local talent.

 Local residents organize the event; they are called the Fox Harbour Festival Committee.